 Prizes will be given at an awards ceremony.

-DEADLINE: Entries must be submitted before midnight on December 1, 2019.
-A judging panel of writers, artists and videographers will review all entries in December.
-Winners will be announced at a celebration in City Hall in 2020.
+DEADLINE: Entries must be submitted before midnight on January 31, 2020.
+A judging panel of writers, artists and videographers will review all entries and the winners will be announced at a celebration in City Hall in 2020.

 AWARDS: One first-place winner and one second place winner will be selected for each age group and category – essay, art work, video and audio.
 There will be eight first place winners and eight second place winners in all.
 Each first place winner will receive a cash prize of $500; each second place winner will receive a cash prize of $250.
 Winning entries will be publicized by the Office of Community Engagement and Immigrant Affairs (OCEIA) and syndicated by Ethnic Media Services to interested news media outlets and agencies working to promote the 2020 census.

 Use these prompts to think about your project